Updated July 10, 2023

 Example of Capitalized Interest

-Suppose that ABC Ltd. has taken a project of building a power plant for its factory.
+Suppose that ABC Ltd. has taken on a project of building a power plant for its factory.
 The business takes a loan and prepares an expense schedule based on the interest rate levied.
 What should be the capitalization expense that can be drawn basis the expense schedule?

 We will first calculate the capitalization period to calculate capitalized interest expense based on the expenses provided.